How to Learn Swahili: An In-Depth Guide (With Resources!)

 - Jambo – used as a greeting, again only for tourists.
 Jambo literally translates to “matter/issue/thing.”
 If a Kenyan greets you with Jambo, most likely it means they are trying to be friendly but assume you don’t know any Swahili.
 If you want to continue the conversation in Swahili, you can respond Sijambo, and then maybe follow with another Swahili greeting like Habari yako?

-Cognates and loan words from other languages:
+Swahili also uses cognates and loan words from other languages:

-- Portuguese – familia (“family”), meza (“table), bandera (“flag”)
+- Portuguese – familia (“family”), meza (“table”), bandera (“flag”)

 - German – shule (“school”)

 - English – musiki (“music”), Afrika (“Africa”), basi (“bus”), boti (“boat”), benki (“bank”), hoteli (“hotel”), kompyuta (“computer”), teksi (“taxi”), blanketi (“blanket”), posta (“post office”), shati (“shirt”), suti (“suit”), soksi (“socks”), tai (“tie”), picha (“picture”), chai (“tea” or “chai”)